basic-1/basic-1c/b1c/docs/reference.md

 ### `GOSUB` and `RETURN` statements

-`GOSUB` and `RETURN` statements can be used to organize subroutine calls. `GOSUB` statement changes program line execution order similar to `GOTO` statement but it saves its program line pointer and then `RETURN` statement goes back to execution of a statement following the line saved by `GOSUB`.
+`GOSUB` statement transfers program execution control to a program line identified with line number following the statement keyword (similar to `GOTO` statement) but before changing execution order it saves address of the next statement. `RETURN` statement moves execution control back to the statement following the `GOSUB` statement using the saved return address.

 **Usage:**
 `GOSUB <subroutine_line_number>`